rynbrd/beacon/README.md

 	  # turn on debug logging
 	  level: debug

 As you can see the configuration file is YAML.
 It consists of four appropriately named sections: `beacon`, `docker`, `etcd`, and `logging`.
+All values have defaults.
+The configuration file is not required.
+If absent all values will be set to their defaults.

 ### beacon
 This section contains process wide configuration.
 The following directive are available: